 Located on the northern end of Great Exuma, this white-sand beach is dotted with beautiful palms.
 It is ideal for picnicking and most likely you will have the beach all to yourself.
 It is also well known for great shelling and sand dollars during low tide.

-Easily reachable by boat from Elizabeth Harbor, Stocking Island has some of the finest white sand beaches in The Bahamas.
-Snorkelers and divers love to explore the island’s blue holes, coral gardens and undersea caves.
-The Island is also home to Stromatolites, said to be the oldest known macro-fossils on the planet, found on the Atlantic-side beaches.
+Easily reachable by boat from Elizabeth Harbour, Stocking Island features one of the finest beaches in The Bahamas.
+Snorkelers and divers love to explore the islands blue holes, coral gardens, and undersea caves.
+Head to Chat N’ Chill where you can savor a few tropical drinks, play some volleyball, and soak in the laid back atmosphere.

 Big D’s Conch Spot $11 – 30